brifordwylie/aws_ml_engineer_capstone/README.md

 Welcome to my capstone project for the Udacity AWS Machine Learning Course <https://www.udacity.com/enrollment/nd189>.

 ## Project Overview
 For this project we're going to explore ways of computing confidence for regression model predictions.
-In particular we'd like to deploy a set of models into **AWS**, ensembles for bootstrapping, quantile regressors, and models that include variance/stddev measures.
-Our model scripts and AWS endpoints will use these models as a **supplement** to our base regression model, providing additional information like standard deviation, prediction intervals and quantile ranges.
+In particular we'd like to deploy a set of models into **AWS**, ensembles for bootstrapping, quantile regressors, and Uncertainly Quantification (UQ) models that include stddev or prediction intervals.
+Our model scripts and AWS endpoints will use these models to provide both a point prediction and additional information like standard deviation or prediction intervals.

 ### Project Goal
 The goal for this project is to have an AWS model (or set of models) that gives us both point predictions and a confidence metric associated with each prediction.